Lover's Leap (Tahoe, California): Climbing

 Lover's Leap is a popular climbing destination with over one hundred and fifty established routes.
 It is best known for its traditional multi-pitch routes, often using granite dikes for holds; but the area also includes some boulder problems.

 Bruce Cooke established the first recorded climbing route here, a chimney in the middle of the wall, around 1950.
 A handful of routes were put in the following decade by local climbers (some with the Sierra Club) from the Sacramento Valley and the Bay Area.
 Routes established in this early period included future classics Corrugation Corner, and Bear's Reach, a route made famous half a century later by a viral video in which Dan Osman speed climbed it.

 The 'Leap gained its current climbing popularity during the 1960s and 1970s, a period during which the first ascents of most notable new lines were done.
 Traveler Buttress, featured in Fifty Classic Climbs of North America, was put up in 1966.
 Well-known climber Royal Robbins moved to the area from Yosemite during the 1970s, and opened the first climbing school at Lover's Leap.

+In 2003, Marc "Petch" Pietrolungo, a long time climbing local at Lover's Leap, started Lover's Leap Guides.
+Soon becoming the premier and now longest rock climbing guide service to the guide at Lover's Leap.

 Some popular routes at Lover's Leap today are: